 It's recommended to disable the attribute

-A call activity with static process id:
+A call activity with static process id and propagation of all child variables turned on: